tomekregulski/bazel-monorepo-test/README.md

 # bazel-monorepo-test
-Playing around with bazel, pnpm, typescript, and react
+Playing around with bazel, pnpm, typescript, webpack, and react